Dickinson-COMP-491-492/website/docs/assignments/PA01-CourseTools.md

 ### Introduction

 Professional and open source software developers make use of many different tools each with its own purpose, strengths and weaknesses.
-We will be making use of a variety of such tools (Teams, git/GitHub, Markdown, Teammates) in this class.
+We will be making use of a variety of such tools (Teams, git/GitHub, Markdown, Teammates, Blog) in this class.
 In addition, you will find yourselves needing to use a number of other tools to engage with the Free and Open Source Software (FOSS) community you select for your project.

-The tools that we will use can be broadly divided into four categories:
+The tools that we will use can be broadly divided into five categories:
 - Messaging: Used for one-to-one and group communications.
 This includes platforms such as Teams, Slack, Discord, Gitter, IRC and Teams.
 We will be using Teams.
 - Version Control: Used for managing and collaborating on documents and source code.
 This includes tools such as git, Subversion, CVS and Mercurial, and platforms such as GitHub, GitLab, SourceForge and Bitbucket.
 We will be using git and GitHub.
 - Content Authoring Language: Used for writing and formatting text-based documents.
 This includes things such as HTML, Markdown, LaTeX, and AsciiDoc.
 We will be using Markdown.
 - Performance Reviews: Used for conducting personnel reviews and providing feedback to teams.
 Many companies use proprietary tools and processes for annual reviews (e.g. [360 Reviews](https://www.thebalancemoney.com/what-is-a-360-review-1917541)).
 We will be using Teammates.
+- Communications: Used to self-publish information about your, your project or other topics.
+Many project communities will run a blog that keeps community members up to date on what is happening in the project.
+We will use [Blogger](https://www.blogger.com).

 ### Assignment